-All Federal Reference Method (FRM) monitors in the Colorado PM2.5 network were in the past compared to the NAAQS.
+All Federal Reference Method (FRM) monitors in the Colorado $PM{2.5}$ network were in the past compared to the NAAQS.
 The FRM monitors are all filter based 24-hour composite samplers.
-Due to advances in continuous particulate monitoring technology, the APCD now uses continuous PM monitors to compare to the PM2.5 NAAQS.
-The GRIMM EDM 180 and the Teledyne T640 have received Federal Equivalent Method (FEM) designation for PM2.5 from the EPA.
-The sites that use these instruments to compare to the PM2.5 NAAQS are: National Jewish Health (08-031-0013), I-25 Denver (08-031-0027), I-25 Globeville (08-031-0028), Colorado College (08-041-0017), Fort Collins CSU (08-069-0009), Grand Junction Powell Bldg.
+Due to advances in continuous particulate monitoring technology, the APCD now uses continuous PM monitors to compare to the $PM{2.5}$ NAAQS.
+The GRIMM EDM 180 and the Teledyne T640 have received Federal Equivalent Method (FEM) designation for $PM{2.5}$ from the EPA.
+The sites that use these instruments to compare to the $PM{2.5}$ NAAQS are: National Jewish Health (08-031-0013), I-25 Denver (08-031-0027), I-25 Globeville (08-031-0028), Colorado College (08-041-0017), Fort Collins CSU (08-069-0009), Grand Junction Powell Bldg.
 (08-077-0017), and Greeley - Hospital (08-123-0006).
 The APCD replaced the first TEOM at CAMP in April of 2013 with a GRIMM EDM 180.
 The APCD has determined the GRIMM EDM 180 and the T640 to be a very reliable and cost effective way to monitor ambient continuous particulate concentrations.

-The APCD currently employs two (one $PM{10}$ ) TEOM continuous particulate monitors for forecasting and advising the public of air quality alerts.
+The APCD currently employs two (one PM{10}) TEOM continuous particulate monitors for forecasting and advising the public of air quality alerts.
 The TEOM 1400ab with 8500 FDMS is a federally equivalent monitor; however frequent monitor problems and APCD concerns regarding equivalency designation have forced the APCD to consider these instruments not suitable for regulatory purposes.
-The following sites currently have TEOM continuous $PM{2.5}$ monitors that are not intended for comparison with the NAAQS: Boulder - CU Athens (08-013-1001), and Welby (08-001-3001).
+The Welby site currently has a TEOM continuous $PM{2.5}$ monitor that is not intended for comparison with the NAAQS.